japinder007/behavioral_cloning/writeup_report.md

 My model is based on the model proposed by Nvidia (cloning_models.py lines 57-72).
 The model is described in detail [here](https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf).

+The input is trained using the image pixel values as features and the expected steering values as the output.
+It is a regression model, which learns a continuous output (steering values).
+The metric to optimize is the MSE (mean square error) between the expected steering output and the prediction of the model.

+The model is implemented in cloning_models.py (lines 56-70).
+It does the following
-The model first normalizes the input (cloning_models.py line 10) using a Keras lambda layer.
-It also crops a part of the top of the image (cloning_models.py line 11).
-This is followed by five convolutional layers (cloning_models.py line 60-64) and a flatten layer.
-Lastly, there are four dense layers (cloning_models.py lines 67-70).
-All the convolutional layers include the RELU activation.
+* Normalizes the input (cloning_models.py line 10) using a Keras lambda layer.
+* Crops a part of the top of the image (cloning_models.py line 11).
+* Has five convolution layers (cloning_models.py line 60-64).
+Each convolutional layers include the RELU activation which is the key non-linear operation.
+* A flatten layer (cloning_models.py line 65).
+* Four dense layers (cloning_models.py lines 67-70)
+* The optimization metric is 'mse' and I use the 'adam' optimizer which automatically tunes the learning rate (model.py line 111).
+* The training and validation is done in batches and I use a generator to generate the training and validation batches.
+This enables the model to handle large training examples as only a portion of the images need to be in memory at a given time.
+The generator logic is implemented in generator.py and is invoked in model.py (line 128).
+* The training and validation sets are shuffled before generation of each batch (generator.py line 29) to avoid dependencies between examples in a batch.

 Here is a visualization of the architecture